PA Farm Show has an $80 million economic impact on the Harrisburg area

-HARRISBURG, Pa. - More than 5 million people will visit the farm show and spend tens of millions of dollars.
+HARRISBURG, Pa. - More than 500,000 people will visit the farm show and spend tens of millions of dollars.
 It has a big economic impact for agriculture and the community.

 The food court in the Giant Expo Hall is one of the biggest and busiest attractions at the Farm Show.
 If you visit during lunch or dinner and you'll be stuck waiting in long lines for some of the show's most popular items.